jhuang678/Tiktok_Video/README.md

 Our analysis begins with an expansive dataset comprising 19,382 TikTok videos, each encapsulating various facets of user engagement.
 Each video in the dataset is described by 12 distinct attributes, which include both quantitative engagement metrics and categorical descriptors for content type.

 ### Attributes of Interest
-For the full list of attributes, please refer to the original report.

-### Initial Data Exploration
-An initial glimpse into the dataset showcases the diversity of content and engagement.
-(Here, you may want to describe the key points or upload the tables as images and link them in the README.)

 #### Table: Introduction of the Data Columns
 Column Name | Type | Description